 7. Emergency Vaccine Storage and Handling

 Every VFC/VFAAR provider is required to identify two (2) off-site backup locations where they can move their vaccine in the event of power outages and equipment malfunctions.
-The address and contact information for the back-up locations should be recorded on the Emergency Management Plan.
+The address and contact information for the back-up locations should be recorded on the Vaccine Management Plan.
 Here is a list of approved and non-approved locations.

 - Hospital Pharmacies